MrPubs/PyInterface/README.md

     venv\Scripts\activate
     ```

-4. Install the required Python packages:
+3. Install the required Python packages:

     ```bash
     pip install -r requirements.txt
     ```

-5. Set up your `Communication.yaml` and `Database.yaml` files with the appropriate settings.
+4. Set up Project:

+    Make Sure the following:
+    * the `Communication.yaml` file is properly configured with your communicators
+    * if intending on using an InfluxDB database, Make sure to properly configure the `Database.yaml` for Database connection, and that the Database is up.
+    * Make sure to properly define the `Brain_IO` Pipelines(`foo` & `bar`), and linking them using the _link Decorator to Properly Link the right Index Communicators & DBLink Settings.

 ## Usage